sigp/lighthouse/book/src/faqV2.md

 WARN BlockProcessingFailure                  outcome: ValidatorPubkeyCacheLockTimeout, msg: unexpected condition in processing block.
 ```

-A `Timeout` error suggests that the computer may be overloading at the moment, for example, the execution client is still syncing.
+A `Timeout` error suggests that the computer may be overloaded at the moment, for example, the execution client is still syncing.
 You may use the flag `--disable-lock-timeouts` to silence this error, although it will not fix the underlying slowness.
 Nevertheless, this is a relatively harmless log, and the error should go away once the resources used are back to normal.

 ### My beacon node logs `WARN BlockProcessingFailure outcome: MissingBeaconBlock`, what should I do?